qweasd1/Refactor/ideas/Supplement/plaid_thinkings.md

   send_notification(flag_task1, flag_task2, flag_task3);
 }
 ```
-But seems it's not that convenient.
+But seems it's not convenient since we introduce more variables.

-Here is Some other cases:
+Here is Some other similar cases:
 > System ```B``` needs to let several tasks run one by one, but different tasks share no data. (still we can have a workaround for this case)
 > System ```C``` like system ```A``` has 3 tasks but will notify a message out  **once one of 3 tasks finished**.
 (I can't come out a workaround solution)